plantinformatics/pretzel-documentation-website/docs/Basic-Functions/Search-tab.md

 ### View Results

-To view results, user can select/deselect the hits by clicking on square boxes under view tab in raw output data.
-Further, by clicking on the expand arrow (top right corner of BLAST output), user can view the BLAST results in table format and can also select/deslect the samples.
+To view results, the user can select/deselect the hits by clicking on square boxes under the view tab in the raw output data.
+Further, by clicking on the expand arrow (top right corner of BLAST output), the user can view the BLAST results in table format and can also select/deselect the samples.

 ![BLAST results](https://github.com/user-attachments/assets/cf27a9fb-9851-451f-b2ed-f894c36c9919)